apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Not enough medics’ to help pilgrims with heat, Hajj witnesses tell CNN as toll mounts**
+**Penis cancer cases surge across the globe: Docs reveal how to protect yourself, avoid amputation**

-You can read more about it [here](https://www.cnn.com/2024/06/22/middleeast/medics-pilgrimage-hajj-eyewitnesses-intl/index.html).
+You can read more about it [here](https://nypost.com/2024/06/22/lifestyle/penis-cancer-cases-surge-across-the-globe-docs-reveal-how-to-protect-yourself-avoid-amputation/).

 ## Requirements
 - Python 3.8